peterbe/video-to-screenshots/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: 'Oh gawd!
-This we'll have to figure out!'
+about: Oh gawd!
+This we'll have to figure out!
 title: ''
 labels: bug
 assignees: ''